nuprl/MultiPL-T/README.md

 The paper has several other ablations and evaluations, but the steps above describe the primary artifact.

-All the steps above require a GPU.
-Moreover, as the paper reports, doing a complete reproduction will require at least 550 days on a datacenter GPU ([A100]), and several times longer on a consumer GPU.
-We have provided pre-built artifacts:
+All these steps require a GPU.
+Moreover, as the paper reports, doing a complete reproduction requires:

+- An estimated 550 days of aggregate datacenter GPU ([A100]) time,
+- Also a significant amount of CPU time that we have not estimated, and
+- Machines with 4 or 8 GPUs to fine-tune the largest models.

+We have pre-built artifacts for each step of MultiPL-T and recommendations of what is feasible to reproduce:

 1. The filtered Python subset of The Stack (Step 1 above):